CodingBeard/tfkg/ideas-todo.md

 - Make logger and errorhandler interfaces so users can provide their own
 - Add logic to catch possible errors before python compilation of model
 - Callback to save train/saved/test stats to database
-- Optimise single file dataset with multiple concurrent readers to improve performance
 - Save the keras model json on model creation, and load config to add correct layers into a TFKG model
 - Automatically tailor metrics to different model losses
 - When using model.Load, verify that the loaded model is in fact a compatible tfkg model
 - Add image dataset
 - Add more preprocessors: Images, Audio
-- Allow custom python models to be used with a provided model generation python script
 - Intelligent hyperparameter optimisation
 - Optionally filter out tensorflow c logs if possible
 - Log levels